JuliaTime/TimeZones.jl/docs/types.md

 ## ZonedDateTime

-A `ZonedDateTime` is a *timezone-aware* version of a `DateTime` (in Python parlance).
+A `ZonedDateTime` is a *time zone aware* version of a `DateTime` (in Python parlance).
 Note that all `ZonedDateTime` instances will always be in the correct zone without requiring manual normalization (unlike Python's pytz module).

 To construct a `ZonedDateTime` instance you just need a `DateTime` and a `TimeZone`: